VZ Stock Analysis — Verizon Communications

 Catalyst to Watch

-Watch for subscriber growth or churn rates in quarterly results — a positive surprise could justify the low valuation.
+Watch for quarterly subscriber growth or churn numbers — a positive surprise could justify the current growth expectations and support the low valuation.